 FORSTER, Johann Georg Adam.
-Nassenhuben near Danzig 27.11.1754 — Paris 10.1.1794.
+Nassenhuben near Danzig (now Mokry Dwór in Poland) 27.11.1754 — Paris 10.1.1794.
 German Scientist, Author and Traveller interested in India.
-Son of —> J. R. F. As a youth travelled with his father in 1766 in Russia and England and participated in Cook’s second voyage in 1772-75.
-He was a naturalist and nature admirer in the way of Rousseau and Buffon and himself an admirer of Linné.
+The eldest son of —> J. R. F. As a youth travelled with his father in 1766 in Russia and England and participated in Cook’s second voyage in 1772-75.
+He was a naturalist and nature admirer in the way of Rousseau and Buffon and also an admirer of Linné.
 From 1779 Professor of Natural History at Carolinum of Kassel, from 1784 at Vilnius University.
 From 1788 Librarian of Mainz University Library.
-In 1792, in Mainz occupied by the French, he joined the Jacobin club and became later vice-president of Rhine-German National Covent.
-As its representant came to Paris, where he spent his last time.
+In 1792, the French occupation of Mainz, he joined the Jacobin club and became later vice-president of Rhine-German National Covent.
+As its representant he came to Paris and he spent his last time there.
+Married 1785 Therese Heyne (1764–1829), four daughters.
 Member of Royal Society (1777), Leopoldina (1780) and Prussian A.W.
 (1786).

 – Ansichten vom Niederrhein, von Brabant, Flandern, Holland, England und Frankreich.
 B. 1-3.
-1791-94, and many other writings and translations.
+1791-94, and many other writings, reviews and translations.

 – Sämtliche Schriften.
 1–9.
 1843.